-Many people have turned to soy milk over the recent years thinking that it sounds better for their health than cow’s milk.
-Or perhaps you are one who has lactose intolerance and you require a milk alternative.
-Unfortunately, one Australian study done by Melbourne Dental School found that soy milk may actually promote tooth decay.
-Fortunately, one glass of soy milk a day (or the equivalent in cereal) is unlikely to do much damage.
-However, the dental health of babies and small children can be a bit more susceptible to issues.
-To learn more, read today’s blog from your Farmington Hills dentist, Dr. Aziza Askari.
+Many people have turned to soy milk in recent years, believing it’s a healthier alternative to cow’s milk—or because they require a milk substitute due to lactose intolerance.
+However, an Australian study conducted by the Melbourne Dental School found that soy milk may actually promote tooth decay.
+Fortunately, consuming one glass of soy milk a day (or the equivalent in cereal) is unlikely to cause significant harm.
+Still, the dental health of babies and small children can be more vulnerable to such issues.
+To learn more, read today’s blog from Dr. Aziza Askari, your dentist in Farmington Hills, MI.

 Too Much Acid